Cyb10101/dev-vm-linux/usage.md

 * Virtualbox > File > Import Appliance
 * Click on button "Expert mode"
 * Choose your OVA file and import it
+* Reinitialize the MAC address of all network cards = true (Create new MAC Addresses)

 If the OVA has been imported, the virtual machine has to be adjusted a bit.